 Healthy Paws Pet Insurance

-Healthy Paws is the top rated pet insurance company in America.
-In fact, they have been ranked #1 in customer satisfaction four years in a row!
+Healthy Paws is the highest rated pet insurance company in America.
+In fact, they have been ranked #1 in customer satisfaction five years in a row!

-– 99% of claims processed in just two days
+* 99% of claims processed in just 2 days

 Healthy Paws offers one, simple accident and illness policy that is the best in the business.
 Healthy Paws (aka ‘healthypaws’) stays on top by providing clear, solid coverage and providing the best customer service in the industry.